Gerry Parsky

-Gerald L. Parsky is an American financier, philanthropist, and public servant.
-He serves as chairman of Aurora Capital Group, a Los Angeles-based private investment firm managing over $2.0 billion of private equity capital.
+Gerald L. Parsky (born 1942) is an American financier and former public servant.
+He is chairman of Aurora Capital Group, a Los Angeles–based private investment firm managing over $2.0 billion of private equity capital.

 Personal

-Parsky was born in Hartford, Connecticut in 1942 to Jewish parents who were unable to attend college because of the depression.
+Parsky was born in Hartford, Connecticut, in 1942 to Jewish parents who were unable to attend college because of the depression.
 For this reason, Mr. Parsky's parents dedicated themselves to providing the finest education possible to Parsky, who graduated from Princeton University and the University of Virginia Law School, and has devoted voluntary time to education.

-Parsky resides in Rancho Santa Fe, California with his wife, Robin.
-He has two children, Laura Parsky of San Diego, California and David Parsky of Los Angeles, California and two grandchildren, Annabelle and Izzy Parsky.
+Parsky resides in Rancho Santa Fe, California.
+He has two children, Laura Parsky of San Diego, California, and David Parsky of Los Angeles, California and two grandchildren, Annabelle and Izzy Parsky.

 Professional career

 After working for three years for a Wall Street law firm, he was recruited to the United States Department of the Treasury in 1971.
 He served in various positions from 1971 to 1974 in the U.S. Treasury Department and the Federal Energy Office.

 From 1974 until 1977 he served as assistant secretary of the U.S. Treasury, responsible for capital markets policy; all of the Treasury Department's international affairs, including trade policy; international monetary policy; investment and energy policy; relations with industrial and developing countries; and U.S. policy relating to the international financial institutions, such as the World Bank and the International Monetary Fund.

 From 1977 until 1992, Parsky was affiliated with the law firm of Gibson, Dunn & Crutcher, where he was a senior partner and a member of the executive and management committees.
 In 1992, Parsky founded Aurora Capital Group.